Maria Island: Etymology

 Tasmanians pronounce the name /məˈraɪə/ mə-RY-ə, as did the early British settlers but the original pronunciation was /məˈriːə/ mə-REE-ə.
 The island was named in 1642 by Dutch explorer Abel Tasman after Maria van Diemen (née van Aelst), wife of Anthony van Diemen, the Governor-General of the Dutch East Indies in Batavia.
 The island was known as Maria's Isle in the early 19th century.

 Geography

+Physical geography

 Maria Island is a mountainous island located in the Tasman Sea, off the east coast of Tasmania, Australia.
 The 115.5 km2 island is contained within the Maria Island National Park, which includes a marine area of 18.78 km2 off the island's northwest coast.
-The island is about 20 km in length from north to south and, at its widest, is about 13 km west to east.
-At its closest point, Point Lesueur, the island lies approximately 4 km off the east coast of Tasmania.
+The island measures 19.3 km in length from north to south and, at its widest, about 13 km west to east.